mattermost/mattermost-developer-documentation/site/content/contribute/why-contribute/_index.md

     3. [Participate in a survey](https://portal.productboard.com/mattermost/33-what-matters-to-you/tabs/115-help-us-learn-more-through-surveys) to help us better understand how to meet the needs of our users.
     4. Discuss your idea with our community in the [Feature Proposals channel](https://community.mattermost.com/core/channels/feature-ideas).
     5. Build an app!
 Mattermost has a rich framework full of tools to help you add the features you want that don’t quite work as core additions to Mattermost.
-        1. [Webhooks]({{< ref "/integrate/webhooks/" >}}) are the easiest type of app to create and enable you to integrate with the vast majority of modern web tools.
+        1. [Webhooks]({{< ref "/integrate/webhooks" >}}) are the easiest type of app to create and enable you to integrate with the vast majority of modern web tools.
-        2. [Slash commands]({{< ref "/integrate/slash-commands/" >}}) are apps that respond to triggers sent as messages inside Mattermost.
+        2. [Slash commands]({{< ref "/integrate/slash-commands" >}}) are apps that respond to triggers sent as messages inside Mattermost.
         3. More complicated Apps can be built as standard HTTP services in any programming language using a robust API.
-[Get started here]({{< ref "/integrate/apps/" >}}).
+[Get started here]({{< ref "/integrate/apps" >}}).
-        4. If you’re willing to deal with more complex development overhead, [plugins]({{< ref "/integrate/plugins/" >}}) enable you to alter every component of the Mattermost experience.
+        4. If you’re willing to deal with more complex development overhead, [plugins]({{< ref "/integrate/plugins" >}}) enable you to alter every component of the Mattermost experience.

 ## Subsection 5 — You’re looking to practice your skills or give back to the community

-1. We love developers who are passionate about open-source.
+We love developers who are passionate about open-source.
 If you’re looking to tackle an interesting problem, we’ve got you covered!
 Feel free to check out [the help wanted tickets on GitHub](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+archived%3Afalse+org%3Amattermost+label%3A%22Help+Wanted%22++label%3A%22Up+For+Grabs%22).
 To take one on, just comment on the issue and follow the process outlined in article 1.1 of this guide.
-2. Here are the technologies we use and where:

 ## Subsection 6 — You can help with translation